Chucky Pancamo: Season 4 Part II

 After Adebisi has been killed by Kareem Said, Em City is running back to normal.
 With no leader the Homeboys are out of the drug trade so Pancamo and Morales are both cruising comfortably.
-Things get complicated when the Homeboys are brought back into the fold by new inmate Burr Redding.
+Things get complicated when the Homeboys are brought back into the fold by new inmate Burr Redding, who is married to Hill's mother.
 Pancamo and Morales offer a partnership that Redding rejects.
 As a result, Pancamo and Morales tell ex-communicated Homeboy Supreme Allah, whom Redding despises, that he can be their partner if he kills Redding.
 Supreme says yes with time so that he can get the approval of other Homeboys.
 In the meantime, Morales frames Redding for murdering a Chinese refugee and as a result Redding plans his own attack on the Latino and Sicilian inmates.
 The Sicilians and Latinos are playing basketball in the gym when the Homeboys are ready to ambush them.
 A deadly fight would have occurred had Augustus Hill not tipped off the COs.
 Supreme Allah is then killed and Redding is back in full swing.